parsingphase/parsingphase.github.io/mastodon/index.md

 ### Speed & reliability

-Right now, a lot of people are moving from Twitter either into entirely new accounts, or into accounts that have sat idle for years, and the resulting surge in load means some of the servers are running very slow or throwing errors.
+During the first few waves of mass exodus from Twitter, a lot of users were either creating entirely new accounts, or reviving old accounts that had sat idle for years, and the resulting surge in load meant that Mastodon servers ran slowly or poorly for a while.
+These days, the system is far more resilient against twitter's tantrums, and most servers are running without a problem.
-However, this shouldn't put you off joining, and you should find the experience improves as the instances scale up.
-A lot of instance admins are doing incredible work to make this happen.

 ### Adult or aggressive content